-Alongside these primary sources, the ePublication features a series of educational resources such as interactive maps and timelines, as well as a selected bibliography.
+Alongside these primary sources, the subject file features a series of educational resources such as interactive maps and timelines, as well as a selected bibliography.

-This ePublication, which combines thematic and chronological approaches, is structured into four broad chapters:
+This subject file, which combines thematic and chronological approaches, is structured into four broad chapters:

 Decolonisation in Asia;